 It will also show you SERPs’ similarity.
 If there is a 55% SERP similarity between “blogging” and “blogging guide”, it means that 55% of pages from the top 20 rank for both these terms.

-#5 Spy on Your Competitors – Check Their Keywords & Run a Content Gap Analysis
+#5 Spy on Your Competitors to increase organic traffic – Check Their Keywords & Run a Content Gap Analysis

 Spying on your competitors is another great tactic for getting more traffic to your site.
 This involves checking the keywords they rank for and conducting a content gap analysis.

-Identify the keywords your competitors rank for and you don’t and include them in your content.
+Identify the relevant keyword(s) --including long tail keywords--your competitors rank for and you don't, and include them in your content.
 You can use the HOTH to run a free content gap analysis.

 After identifying the keywords you’re missing on your site, run a SERP analysis in Surfer to identify the content which ranks well, and see why.
 Pay attention to: